-Photo by Whiffletree Nursery

-SELF-FERTILE | ZONE 4/5 | HARVEST: EARLY SEPT.
-153-1251 Semi-Dwarf (Bailey)
+SELF-FERTILE | ZONE 4/5 | HARVEST: MID SEPT.

-\$59.95
+153-2251 Semi-Dwarf (Bailey)

+\$63.95

 Growing Tip

 Stop!
 Do not plant your peach or nectarine tree in that sheltered nook of the south side of your house.
 Although well meant, this very common mistake is almost certain to doom your new tree.
 Of course extreme cold is hard on peach trees, but the warm noonday sun on a late winter day is actually worse.
 A dark tree trunk will warm up considerably but then the temperature drops and the bark refreezes.
 To avoid this fluctuation, look for a planting site in the winter shade (north side) of a building or group of evergreens.
 In other word, close enough to the building to be shaded from the low winter sun but far enough back to get full exposure in the summertime when the sun is high.
 The goal is uniform cold so as not to interrupt dormancy.
 Some growers white wash the trunks and lower branches of older peach trees in late fall with a cheap interior latex paint to protect from sun damage in winter.
-Young trees should have trunks wrapped with a light coloured blanket or covering.
-FLAMIN' FURY PF 24C This newer variety from Michigan has earned a reputation for setting heavy crops when other varieties around it were being wiped out by a late spring frost, making it an obvious candidate to try in our less than ideal Canadian settings.
-Large, firm, highly applayed from the second first has a part in its problem.

-highly coloured freestone fruit has sweet, juicy, yellow flesh.

-SELF-FERTILE | ZONE 4/5 | HARVEST: MID SEPT.

-NO AVAILABILITY FOR 2024

-FROST®

-Showy, pink blossoms in spring translate to medium-large, crimson-hued fruit.
+FROST® Showy, pink blossoms in spring translate to medium-large, crimson-hued fruit.
 Yellow fleshed, semi freestone peaches with rich, sweet flavour for both fresh eating and canning.
 If peach leaf curl is a concern this is your best bet as Frost is still unsurpassed in resistance to this common problem.